derektlo/Noise_Reduction/README.md

 # Noise_Reduction
-Implements a simple relaxation labelling network to reduce noise in monochrome images.
+Implementation of a simple relaxation labelling network in Python to reduce noise in monochrome images.

 # Run
 python relaxation_network.py